 This easy coffee flavored jelly is served in individual clear espresso cups and topped with sweetened condensed milk, making it look like a real shot of espresso.

-This dessert is actually inspired by my recent trip to Taiwan, where jelly desserts are very popular.
-I saw tea jelly, herbal jelly, fruit jelly, etc. This is a stress-free dessert that can be made ahead of time and it’s great for serving to a large group.
+This coffee jelly recipe is inspired by my recent trip to Taiwan, where jelly desserts are very popular.
+I saw tea jelly, herbal jelly, fruit jelly, etc. This is an easy dessert that can be made ahead of time and it’s great for serving to a large group.